Faubourg à m'lasse: History

-Boulevard René-Lévesque (formerly Dorchester Boulevard) was widened in 1955 as part of the destruction of Faubourg à m'lasse.
-The building at left is Maison Radio-Canada.
+Boulevard René-Lévesque (formerly Dorchester Boulevard) was widened in 1955 as part of the destruction of the Faubourg à m'lasse.
+The tall building on the left is the Maison Radio-Canada.

 In 1963, the neighbourhood was one of the oldest in the city when it was razed in order to construct Maison Radio-Canada.
 The destruction of whole neighbourhoods was not a rare occurrence in Montreal during the 1950s and 1960s.
 Montreal, during this time period, was on the mend.
 It was facing a serious decline in its economy after the Second World War and due to various phases of de-industrialization.
 In the nineteenth century, Montreal was the "uncontested metropolis of Canada" as it was one of North America's main industrial cities and financial centres.
 Montreal's reputation started to decline as early as the 1890s and this affected the city's urban makeup.
 Over the next six decades, Montreal's downtown would move further and further away from the water and whole parts of the old city were deemed "obsolete and unrecoverable."

 To add to all this, by the late 1950s, Montreal's port was no longer Canada's maritime terminal.
 Trucking was becoming the more popular medium for shipping goods and Ontario was at the head of automobile production.
 Since shipping by boat and train was becoming less in demand, Montreal's economy suffered, as they were one of the leaders in manufacturing railway equipment.
 American and international investment firms began to favour Toronto, which soon replaced Montreal as Canada's financial capital.